Contact and Company Properties

 • Subscription details: Plan ID, billing status, or a list of what promotions they have

-To track and categorize conversations by information that's situational and pertains to a single conversation with your customer — the type of question that they contacted your team with, for example — we'd recommend using Custom Fields
+To track and categorize conversations by information that's situational and pertains to a single conversation with your contact — the type of question that they contacted your team with, for example — we'd recommend using Custom Fields

 Common Questions